byte-crunchers/ss-utopia-account/README.md

 - Create a new account type
 - Get all account types
 - Get all accounts summary
-- Delete an account
+- Delete an account by id
-- Suspend an account
+- Suspend an account by id
 - View credit limit by credit card number
 - Increase credit limit by credit card number
 - Apply for a card